kaziwahidaltaher-droid/kaziwahidaltaher-gmail.com/README.md

     -   **Propose Changes:** Submit new design iterations for review with commit-style messages.
     -   **Review & Approve:** Each proposal can be reviewed, commented on, and then either "Approved" to become the new baseline or "Rejected".
     -   **Versioned Status:** The design history clearly shows the status of each iteration (`Proposed`, `Approved`, `Rejected`), providing a clear audit trail of the creative process.
 You can only propose changes to designs that have been approved.
+-   **Automated Design Handoff:** Inspired by CI/CD workflows, approving a design automatically generates a "production package."
+This downloadable `.zip` file contains the final design image, its provenance certificate, and a detailed summary, preparing it for the next stage of your pipeline.

 ## API Keys and Secrets Management (`API_KEY`)